Choosing the perfect artificial blood for makeup, SFX, Halloween, and theatrical effects.

 Some tips when using fake blood

-- Many types of liquid blood must be shaken before use.
+Many types of liquid blood products must be shaken before use.

 Application techniques